gbrunner/adv-programming-for-gis-and-rs/Week 1/README.md

 ## Classwork Exercises:
 1. Working with Maps in Jupyter: https://developers.arcgis.com/python/guide/using-the-map-widget/
 2. Geocoding with Jupyter: https://developers.arcgis.com/python/guide/using-the-geocode-function/
-  - Also, possibly look at this: https://developers.arcgis.com/python/guide/understanding-geocoders/
+3 (**Optional**) Also, possibly look at this: https://developers.arcgis.com/python/guide/understanding-geocoders/

 ## Classwork Problems:
 1. Create a new Jupyter Notebook that: